The page has been translated by Gen AI.

 }

-2. Define the Metric configuration file for metric collection for ServiceWatch.
+2. Defines the metric configuration file for collecting metrics for ServiceWatch.

-• If you want to collect metrics through the Agent, configure metric.json.
+• If you want to collect metrics through the Agent, set up metric.json.

 prometheus > scrape_configs > targetsEndpoint of the metric collection target

-• In the case of a server, since Prometheus Exporter is installed on the same server, set it to that endpoint
+• For servers, because the Prometheus Exporter is installed on the same machine, set it to that endpoint

 • Example: localhost:9100